Elasto-Inertial Instability in Torsional Flows of Shear-Thinning Viscoelastic Fluids: Introduction

 \section{Introduction}

-Rotational flows with curvilinear streamlines are routinely encountered in many applications, such as transport and handling of fluids, dispensing, spin coating, flows in centrifuges, extruders, around round objects, lubrication, polymer processing, and rheometry.
-The torsional flow between co-axial parallel disks or between a cone and a plate are canonical examples in which a unidirectional shear flow with curved streamlines is generated; hence, they are commonly employed in rheometry and as simple model systems in which to study viscoelastic flow stability.
+Rotational flows with curvilinear streamlines are routinely encountered in many applications, such as transport and handling of fluids, dispensing, spin coating, flows in centrifuges, extruders, flows around objects, lubrication and journal bearing flows, polymer processing, as well as rheometry.
+The torsional flow between co-axial parallel disks or between a cone and a plate are canonical examples in which a unidirectional shear flow with curved streamlines is generated; hence, they are commonly employed in rheometry and as canonical systems in which to study viscoelastic flow stability.
 Even in the limit of small cone angles, steady secondary motions and flow instabilities can develop \citep{larson1992instabilities, shaqfeh1996purely} owing to non-linearities stemming from interactions between streamline curvature, fluid inertia, and non-Newtonian fluid properties.